architmallik7/archit-docker/README.md

 ## Docker

-Build the Docker images with the following commands:
+Build the Docker images with the following :

 ```console
 docker build \